bkielbasa/developer20/_posts/2019-03-11-golang-tips-and-trics-ii.markdown

  * you're creating a library which will be used in different projects
  * you'll have more than 1 implementation

-In the example above, we have a storage implementation.
+In the example below, we have a storage implementation.

 ```go
 type inMemoryStorage struct {